a story about the words that live inside you

 • Pairs interview each other: "When did you first feel your word?
 What does it remind you of?"

-• Groups create a short, shared performance: they read the book's final lines together, each adding one word of their own at the end
+• Groups create a short shared performance reading the book's final lines, each adding their own word at the end

 The book aligns naturally with SEL competencies in self-awareness and self-management.
 Use it as an anchor text for a unit on emotional identity.